lipro/lpn-doc-sphinx-primer/source/concepts/reuse/includes.rst

    For more details, see
-   :dudir:`Including an External Document Fragment <including-an-external-document-fragment>` in Docutils.
+   :dudir:`Including an External Document Fragment <including-an-external-document-fragment>` in |Docutils|.

-   You can store complex content, such as tasks, or code samples, in a file that is then included in multiple reStructuredText document files.
+   You can store complex content, such as tasks, or code samples, in a file that is then included in multiple |reStructuredText| document files.

    If you are working on multiple documents, you can save entire topics in shared files, and include those files in multiple documents.